 The survey investigated if farmers had received training from extension agents.
 Findings revealed that 74.2% of interviewed farmers got trainings from extension agents, while 25.8% of them did not.
 Qualitative findings revealed that local farmer promoters provide extension services, but the provision of extension services was not well understood by some farmers.
 Indeed, some farmers do not receive trainings because they do not attend their village meetings where most of trainings are delivered.
 In some regions, farmers were not content with how these farmer' promoters operate.
-For example, in Nyamasheke district, farmers reported that they did not receive extension services because the number of local extension agents is very low.
-Additionally, local extension services were reported not to be gender sensitive in some areas where farmer promoters comprised of only men.
+For example, in Nyamasheke district, farmers reported that they did not receive extension services were reported not to be gender sensitive in some areas where farmer promoters comprised of only men.
 There is a case in Gicumbi district where farmers reported that trainings are only delivered to farmer promoters and the latter do not train farmers.
-The following figure displays empirical findings.
+Figure 10 displays empirical findings.

-Figure 26 Distribution of farmers who receive training through CIP
+Figure 10: Distribution of farmers who receive training through CIP